Background pattern

 Rare(may affect up to 1 in 1,000 people)

-Do not use this medication after the expiration date that appears on the label/blister/package after “CAD” or “EXP”.
+Do not use this medicine after the expiration date that appears on the label/blister/box after "CAD" or "EXP".
 The expiration date is the last day of the month indicated.

-When necessary (for example, when traveling), you can store Hyrimoz at room temperature (up to 25 °C) for a maximum period of 42 days (ensure it is protected from light).
-Once removed from the refrigerator for storage at room temperature, the pre-filled syringemust be used within the next 42 days or discarded, even if it is returned to the refrigerator later.
-You must note the date when you removed the pre-filled syringe from the refrigerator, and the date after which it must be discarded.
+When necessary (for example, when traveling), you can store Hyrimoz at room temperature (up to 25 °C) for a maximum period of 42 days (make sure to protect it from light).
+Once the pre-filled syringe has been removed from the refrigerator to store it at room temperature, it must be used within the next 42 days or discarded, even if it is later returned to the refrigerator.
+You must record the date on which you removed the pre-filled syringe from the refrigerator and the date after which it must be discarded.

 Composition of Hyrimoz

-• The active ingredient is adalimumab.
+• The active substance is adalimumab.
 Each pre-filled syringe contains 40 mg of adalimumab in 0.4 ml of solution.

-Hyrimoz 40 mg solution for injection (injection) in pre-filled syringe is supplied as 0.4 ml of transparent to slightly opalescent, colourless or slightly yellowish solution.
+Hyrimoz 40 mg injectable solution (injection) in a pre-filled syringe is supplied as 0.4 ml of a clear to slightly opalescent, colorless to slightly yellowish solution.

-Hyrimoz is supplied in a type I transparent glass syringe of single use with a stainless steel needle of calibre 29 with a needle guard with wings for secure attachment, rubber (thermoplastic elastomer) needle cap, and plastic plunger, with 0.4 ml of solution.
+Hyrimoz is supplied in a Type I glass syringe, single-use, with a stainless steel needle of 29 gauge with a needle shield with wings, a rubber (thermoplastic elastomer) needle cap, and a plastic plunger, with 0.4 ml of solution.

-Hyrimoz is available in pre-filled syringe and in pre-filled pen.
+Hyrimoz is available in a pre-filled syringe and a pre-filled pen.

 Sandoz GmbH